haridas/haridas.github.com/src/articles/how-to-use-python-virtualenv-and-ruby-version-manager.rst

 ----------

-There is another package 'virtualenvwrapper' to organize and use the multiple virtual environments by single set of shell commands.
+There is another package 'virtualenvwrapper' to organize and use the multiple virtual environments by a single set of shell commands.
 Here is the brief description about virtualenvwrapper.

 To install virtualenvwrapper, as usual you can use easy_install or pip